I don’t know. I’m not so sure it exists.

 Many Reiki practitioners assume Reiki energy is a distinct entity.

 It’s possible, however, that Usui was referring not to something distinct, but rather to all subtle bio-energies, a group of putative biofield energies that includes qi* (or the Japanese ki) and prana (which is very different from qi/ki).
-These are called putative because no conventional science documents their existence.
+Researchers call them putative because no conventional science documents that they existence.

 But a small body of research documents the impact of Reiki practice on the human system.
 That’s something we can speak about to anyone, without making assumptions.